terais-eu/terais-eu/content/post/23-05-15-erl-seminar/index.md

   as well as younger researchers.
   During the seminar, multiple topics related to machine learning methods, robotic learning, and computer vision will be presented and discussed.
-  The main audience of the seminar will be the project and scientific staff of the three partner institutes as well as M.Sc. and Ph.D. students.
-  The seminar will take place in presence, with a hybrid mode for wider communication and dissemination.

 abstract: |
   The [Knowledge Technology group](https://www.inf.uni-hamburg.de/en/inst/ab/wtm.html)